roderickwoodman/comparingstocks/README.md

 ## ComparingStocks

-Nearly all financial websites surface the most superficial portfolio data and are therefore useless to individual investors who want to manage their portfolios.
-But truly useful financial metrics are the big-picture, apples-to-apples ones:
+Most financial websites surface only the most superficial portfolio data.
+It's all simple math, and it is all useless for managing a portfolio.
+But truly useful portfolio insights are the big-picture, apples-to-apples ones:

-  * Whole positions should be compared.
-  * Whole companies should be compared.
-  * Comparisons should be in percentage terms.
+  * Position sizes should be compared with each other.
+Relative costs and relative values matter more than per-share numbers.
-  * Performance should be measured against an broad-based index.
+  * Position performance should be measured against a broad-based index.
+And time frames should be changeable.
+Daily performance does not matter.
-  * The long term is the time frame that matters the most.
-  * Relative allocations and risk matter more than past performance.

-This is why this app intentionally hides many of the common investment numbers like shares, daily prices, and total dollars.
-Instead, it favors numbers like market caps, index-relative long-term performance, and percent portfolio values.
-It is these metrics which are the highest-level of bearings that every individual investor should have in mind when taking portfolio actions.

-This app also has controls and output for "what-if" rebalancing scenarios, so that the user has an actionable snapshot of the delta needed to get a set of positions into balance.
+  * Balancing tools should be available to everyone.

-In all, **ComparingStocks** attempts to be a long-term portfolio monitoring and rebalancing tool.
+In all, **ComparingStocks** attempts to be a long-term portfolio management.
+It shows positions as percentages of total value, total basis, and total risk, AND it provides balancing tools to balance to these metrics

 ### Development
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).